Automatic Teller Machines (ATMs)

-If you want to lodge a complaint about an unauthorised or irregular direct debit, the Code states your bank must promptly process the complaint.
-You will not be asked to first sort out the matter with the supplier concerned.
+If you want to lodge a complaint about an unauthorised or irregular direct debit, the Australian Bankers Association Code of Banking Practice states your bank must promptly process the complaint.
+You will not be asked to first sort out the matter with the supplier.

 There are a number of reasons why a transaction can be charged back, but they mainly fall into two categories:

-Certain types of accounts may also have a designated monthly account keeping fee attached.
+Certain types of accounts may also have a monthly account keeping fee attached.

 Exception fees are disclosed in the account terms and conditions and may be charged when credit card payments are late, payments are dishonoured or credit card limits are exceeded.

 Some banks (and other credit providers) can allow an account to exceed the designated credit limit, up to a certain amount.
 However, they may also impose an ‘overdrawn account’ fee.